Arsenal beats West Ham zero-one and edges closer to Premier glory twenty years later

 Published on May 11, 2026 | Translated from Spanish

 Arsenal took a giant step towards the Premier League title by beating West Ham 0-1 at the London Stadium.
-A goal from Leandro Trossard in the 83rd minute sparked euphoria among the Gunners fans, who see their team closing in on a league they haven't won since 2004.
+A goal from Leandro Trossard in the 83rd minute sparked euphoria among the Gunner fans, who see their team closing in on a league they haven't won since 2004.
 The match, corresponding to matchday 36, was not without refereeing controversy, with several disputed decisions keeping the tension high until the final whistle.

 Arsenal players celebrate Trossard's goal against West Ham, with euphoric fans in the background.

-Tactical analysis: patience as Mikel Arteta's weapon 🧠
+Tactical Analysis: Patience as Mikel Arteta's Weapon 🧠